satmandu/Octocop/README.md

 #### `tool_name`

 Optional.
-Tool name to use for reviewdog reporter.
-Useful when running multiple actions with different config.
+Tool name to use for the resulting reviewdog report.
+Useful when running multiple actions with different reviewdog reports.

 #### `level`